nytai/dotfiles/README.md

 # Tai's Dotfiles
-These are some of the files I need to make the magic happen.
+These are some of the files I need placed in the right places so that I can feel at home

 ## Installation